 President Bashar Assad's troops have shelled rebel-held neighborhoods, smashing historic mosques, churches and souks, or markets.
-Looters have stolen artifacts from excavations and to a lesser extent, museums.
+Looters have stolen artifacts from archaeological excavations and, to a lesser extent, museums.

 Maamoun Abdulkarim, head of the government's antiquities department, warned of the smuggling at a UNESCO-sponsored workshop in Amman, Jordan, which brought together regional antiquities directors, customs and police officials, as well as international protection agencies.

 He expressed hope that the Security Council would issue a resolution that would ban trading in stolen antiquities from Syria, and underscored that his nation's cultural heritage must be preserved without taking political sides in the conflict.

 "We want a united front to stop the destruction," Abdulkarim told The Associated Press on the sidelines of the gathering.
 "These acts are not only attacks on Syria's heritage, they are attacks on the world's heritage."

 Among the artifacts stolen from Syria is an 8th century B.C.
 Aramaic bronze statue with gold overlay taken from the Hama museum and now listed by Interpol.
 Byzantine mosaics from the Roman city of Apamea near Aleppo were bulldozed and removed.

 Meanwhile, UNESCO's Assistant Director-General for Culture Francesco Bandarin said in Paris on Friday that he has "information that some (Syrian cultural) items are beginning to appear on the market . it has already been a few months."
 He did not elaborate.